Dima-salang/athena-lms/to-do.md

 - section for students at regsitration
 - prepopulation of the fields
 - consolidate the frontend api calls and the unified createQuestions function
+- update test
+- implement the dtos of the models

 NOVEMBER 19, 2025
 - test management page